OpenTelemetry Logging Instrumentation

 Note

-but instead set the logging format manually or through your framework, you must ensure that this
+If you do not set OTEL_PYTHON_LOG_CORRELATION to true but instead set the logging format manually or through your framework, you must ensure that this

 integration is enabled before you set the logging format.
 This is important because unless the integration is enabled, the tracing context variables